ubc-library/open-collections-discovery-ui/README.md

 ## Notes
+This application is designed to interface with the Open Collections ElasticSearch API and data model.
-Note that only data accessible through the OC Public APIs can be accessed through this standalone version of the UI.
-Some other required data sources have been shimmed to allow the app to function (ie. collection data service), but not all UI elements will function as expected (ie. save/export results).
+Only data accessible through the OC Public API can be accessed through this standalone version of the UI.
+Some other required data sources have been shimmed to allow the app to function (ie. collection data service), but all UI elements may not function as expected (ie. save/export results).

 ## License